 Becoming a Genius:

-In Burlington, although Help Desk is an elective listed in our school’s course catalog, students must apply in order to be admitted into the program.
 After the initial application, which can be seen here, students are invited to interview with members of the Ed Tech Team.
 This screening process helps to determine potential STARS: Students with the appropriate academic background, technology skills and professionalism to be a part of areal-world learning opportunity.
 A structured interview process can help your program be asuccess.
 An important point to remember is that it’s not about the quantity of students in the program, it’s about the quality.
 A small team of knowledgable, eager, and hard-working students who are in the program for the right reasons can be much more effective than a large team of students who may enjoy using technology, but are not necessarily suited to assist with the tech integration needs of your school community.
 The goal is to create asuccessful team of students who are willing to work hard and deserve the title “genius.”
 A note about STARS… In my previous school, as a member of the Pinkerton Academy Career & Technical Education Department, I developed a formal STARS program where each CTE program identified two students who served as ambassadors at various CTE events.
 The program was a huge success and continues to be a major component of the CTE’s recruiting strategy.
 Every school has STARS and I think this program can be adapted to any school environment, thus I am highlighting the Help Desk STARS of 2013-2014.

 Skills: